 I write about travel.
-But I am the one at home.
+But I am often the one at home.

 As my husband has climbed the corporate ladder over the years, his amount of travel has increased.

 I can’t really complain, because as a family, we decided that I would stay home and raise our girls and he would work.
 At first, travel was rare; when he was gone, he was only gone 2-3 days, and was traveling domestically.
 Years passed and he then started traveling to Poland.
 He would be gone 4-5 days.
 Eventually, it became 7-9 days and sometimes even longer.

 I know that may not seem like a lot to some people, but as he does not work in a travel profession, it was a bit of a surprise that travel was becoming such a critical part of his job.
 His absence was always challenging for me when our kids were young.
 Being home all day and not having a break became taxing.
 I never dreamed I’d be married to a traveling husband.

 China was eventually added to his list of regular destinations, which made our limited contact even worse, because of a 14 hour time difference and poor wifi/internet service.
 As of now, he’s gone at least one week a month, on average.

 Sometimes his travel does have its benefits.
 Last January, he had to travel to Florida for work and he brought me along.
 Because his travel and hotel is paid for by work, being able to join him gave us an opportunity for a deeply discounted mini-vacation.